-Washington Nationals sweep St. Louis Cardinals for first trip to World Series in 86 years
+Washington Nationals sweep St. Louis Cardinals for DC's first trip to World Series in 86 years

 The Washington Nationals picked the right time to get hot.